Easy to grow in zones 5 through 8

 - Make grape juice

-- Make jelly or jam
+- Make grape jelly or jam

 - Make wine

-I am particularly excited to make concord jelly and jam.
+I’m particularly excited about making concord jelly and jam.
 What’s the difference between jelly and jam?
 Jelly uses just the juice from the concord grapes, whereas jam uses the skin and pulp.

 Both are delicious and I can’t wait to make my own.
 My kids, however, simply want to eat them off the vine.